 Many pet owners favor having all natural remedies for their pet's ailments and highly encourage this way of thinking.
-So often we make a simple trip to the vet and leave with a slew of medications with potentially harmful side effects.
+So often we make a simple trip to the vet and leave with medications that may have potentially harmful side effects.
 Instead, many natural remedies are readily at our disposal, we just have to know where to look.

 Digestion plays a large role in your dog's breath.
 Adding unrefined, brown rice can aid in digestion and a healthy gut leading to a stink-free mouth.

 Pet owners can also mix brown rice with yogurt for an even more powerful digestion boost.
-Adding a yogurt supplement can also reduce hydrogen sulfide which is a known contributor to halitosis.
-Furthermore, yogurt contains probiotics which, again, lead to a healthy gut and therefore better breath.
+Adding a yogurt supplement can also reduce hydrogen sulfide, which is a known contributor to halitosis.
+Furthermore, yogurt contains probiotics that lead to a healthy gut and therefore better breath.

 We likely don't have to tell you about the wonders of coconut oil.
-Coconut oil is a powerful, natural remedy for a slew of conditions, including bad breath.
+Coconut oil is a powerful natural remedy for many conditions, including bad breath.
 Mixing a teaspoon in with your dog's food can provide extra support for Fido's metabolism, immune system, and digestion.

 Carrots are one of the greatest natural chew toys.
 As your pup chomps down on the carrot, the stimulation of the salivary glands allows for food particles to become dislodged from hard to reach places in the dog's mouth.
 Carrots also aid in eliminating plaque build-up.